lanterndata/docs/010-develop/060-indexing.md

 Maximum allowed value for `ef` is 400

-This parameter is also controlled via session based `hnsw.ef` variable, which has precedence over this parameter `sql SET hnsw.ef=128`
+This parameter is also controlled via session based `hnsw.ef` variable, which has precedence over this parameter.
+It can be set by running `SET hnsw.ef=128` before the query.

 ---